iNMR icon

 (preferred)

 When you click with the cross-shaped picker tool, and no threshold exists yet, the imaginary horizontal line passing through the cross defines the threshold.
+It appears and moves until you release the mouse.

 defining a fall-back threshold